sektionschef/art2/content/posts/snorre/index.md

 Format: 4000x4000px, .png image.

 Every earned Tezo, primary and secondary, earned from this project towards the NGO Save the Children https://thegivingblock.com/donate/save-the-children/.
-The donation is done after about 30 days.
+The donation is done after about 30 days and listed [here]({{< ref "donation/index.md" >}} "Donation").

 Created with p5.js, 100% generative, no pngs